ueberdosis/hocuspocus/docs/server/cloud.md

 ##### Authentication

 Authentication is done using JWT tokens.
 You can see your secret in the admin interface and use it to generate tokens for your clients.
+Note that we are not supporting per-document authentication yet, so we recommend choosing a non-guessable documentName (e.g. using uuidv4() or any other random string)

-In nodeJS, you can generate a JWT like this:
+In Node.js, you can generate a JWT like this:

 ```typescript
 import jsonwebtoken from 'jsonwebtoken'